SANSformers: Self-Supervised Forecasting in Electronic Health Records with Attention-Free Models

 \subsubsection{Pummel}

-The Pummel dataset consists of the EMR of every Finnish citizen aged 65 or above, who has interacted with the primary or secondary healthcare services.
-The data, which has been pseudonymized in order to protect the privacy of the patients, consists of both primary and secondary care visits to the healthcare services between the years 2012 and 2018.
-These visits can include any form of contact with the healthcare facilities such as booked appointments, over-the-phone consultations, nursing home visits, or admission to the hospital.
+The Pummel dataset encompasses the pseudonymized EHRs of all Finnish citizens aged 65 or older who have engaged with either primary or secondary healthcare services.
+This data spans seven years (2012 to 2018) and captures a wide array of interactions with healthcare facilities, from scheduled appointments and phone consultations to nursing home visits and hospital admissions.

-The EMR data in its original raw tabular form holds the record of variables related to each patient visit to the healthcare services.
-These variables include the medical diagnosis codes such as the International Classification of Diseases (ICD-10) and International Classification of Primary Care (ICPC-2), the codes for surgical procedures performed \citep{thlproc}, the patient demographics like age and gender and the specialty of visit.
-Since we are modeling the patient history sequentially, we transformed the tabular data by grouping the rows based on both PatientID and VisitID (which are unique numeric codes assigned to each patient and healthcare contact, respectively).
-Diagnostic codes from one healthcare contact, i.e. the intra-visit codes, appeared in the same order in which the health care personnel have reported them into the register.
-The resulting dataset consisted of 1,050,512 patient sequences across the years 2012 -- 2018 with an average of $57.94$ visits per patient.
+The raw EHR data comprises of a multitude of variables.
+These include medical diagnostic codes, as categorized by the International Classification of Diseases (ICD-10) and International Classification of Primary Care (ICPC-2), surgical procedure codes \cite{thlproc}, and patient demographic details such as age and gender.
+Information about each visit, including the specialty of the attending physician, is also incorporated in the data set.
+To construct a sequential model of patient history, we transformed the tabular data into a sequence of visits.
+Following this transformation, our dataset comprised 1,050,512 patient sequences spanning 2012 to 2018, with an average of approximately 58 visits per patient.